 - Bake in preheated 425 degree oven for 5 minutes.
 Serve warm or chilled.

-Bud’s Best Cookies has been so kind to allow me to share their recipe with you.
-If you are not familiar with Bud’s Best Cookies, here’s a little background information: headquartered in Birmingham, Alabama, the first Bud’s Best cookies were sold in 1993.
+Bud’s Best Cookies was very kind to allow me to share their recipe with you.
+If you are not familiar with Bud’s Best Cookies, here’s a little background information: Headquartered in Birmingham, Alabama, the first Bud’s Best cookies were sold in 1993.
 Bud’s Best are known for their size – bite size.
-One thing I love about the different varieties is that a 6 oz. bag at my local Food World is only $1.
+One thing I love about the different varieties is that a 6 oz. bag at my local grocery store is only $1.